Tom Wolfe, Legendary Author and Founder of the 'New Journalism,' Has Died

 “When Tom Wolfe’s voice broke into the world of non-fiction, it was a time when a lot of writers, and a lot of artists in general, were turning inward,” Lev Grossman, book critic for Time magazine, told NPR.
 “Wolfe didn’t do that.
 Wolfe turned outwards.
 He was a guy who was interested in other people.”

 Known for works like The Electric Kool-Aid Acid Test and The Right Stuff, Wolfe’s career spanned more than five decades.
 The Yale graduate worked as a reporter for The Washington Post before joining The New York Herald Tribune in 1962.
-He went on to combine literary techniques in his non-fiction, which became known as the “New Journalism.”
+He went on to employ literary techniques in his non-fiction, which became known as the “New Journalism.”

 RELATED VIDEO: Never-Before-Seen Photos of ‘To Kill a Mockingbird’ Author Harper Lee